Becoming Catholic (OCIA)

 You become Catholic at the celebration of the three Sacraments of Initiation, which are Baptism (for those who are not yet baptized), Confirmation and Holy Eucharist, which takes place every year at the Easter Vigil, the evening before Easter Sunday.

-What does RCIA mean in the name “Becoming Catholic (RCIA)”?
+What does OCIA mean in the name “Becoming Catholic (OCIA)”?

-‘Becoming Catholic (RCIA)’ is another name we use for “The Rite of Christian Initiation of Adults”, known simply as “RCIA” which is the Church’s formal name of this formation process.
+‘Becoming Catholic (OCIA)’ is another name we use for “The Order of Christian Initiation of Adults”, known simply as “OCIA” which is the Church’s formal name of this formation process.
 A ‘Rite’ represents a church tradition about how the Sacraments are to be celebrated.

 Validly baptized persons become Catholic by being formally received into the Catholic by making a public profession of the Catholic faith and receiving the Sacraments of Confirmation and the Holy Eucharist.